opensearch-project/documentation-website/_api-reference/nodes-apis/nodes-stats.md

-search.scroll_total | Integer | The total number of shard scroll operations. search.scroll_time_in_millis | Integer | The total time for all shard scroll operations, in milliseconds. search.scroll_current | Integer | The number of shard scroll operations that are currently running. search.point_in_time_total | Integer | The total number of shard Point in Time contexts that have been created (completed and active) since the node last restarted. search.point_in_time_time_in_millis | Integer |  The amount of time that shard Point in Time contexts have been held open since the node last restarted, in milliseconds. search.point_in_time_current | Integer | The number of shard Point in Time contexts currently open. search.suggest_total | Integer | The total number of shard suggest operations. search.suggest_time_in_millis | Integer | The total time for all shard suggest operations, in milliseconds. search.suggest_current | Integer | The number of shard suggest operations that are currently running.
+search.scroll_total | Integer | The total number of shard scroll operations. search.scroll_time_in_millis | Integer | The total time for all shard scroll operations, in milliseconds. search.scroll_current | Integer | The number of shard scroll operations that are currently running. search.point_in_time_total | Integer | The total number of shard Point in Time (PIT) contexts that have been created (completed and active) since the node last restarted. search.point_in_time_time_in_millis | Integer |  The amount of time that shard PIT contexts have been held open since the node last restarted, in milliseconds. search.point_in_time_current | Integer | The number of shard PIT contexts currently open. search.suggest_total | Integer | The total number of shard suggest operations. search.suggest_time_in_millis | Integer | The total time for all shard suggest operations, in milliseconds. search.suggest_current | Integer | The number of shard suggest operations that are currently running.